-David Brandt-Erichsen, Secretary (term expires May 2013).
+David Brandt-Erichsen, Secretary (term expires May 2018).
 David has been signed up with Alcor since 1987 and has been a long-time volunteer for Alcor in various roles, in the past as Sign-Up Coordinator and more recently as a major contributor to creating the new Alcor website, spending many hundreds of hours formatting all of the available material for the web.
 Since then he has been primarily responsible for adding updates to the site (both before and after the current site design was created).
 David's background is as a research technician in molecular genetics.
 Now retired, he devotes much of his spare time to volunteer work for non-profit websites.
-Besides his work with the Alcor Website Working Group, he is webmaster for the Natural Arch and Bridge Society, for Compassion & Choices Arizona (which is trying to establish legislation in Arizona for the right to assistance in dying such as currently exists in Oregon and Washington), and for the Elverhøj Museum in Solvang, California (which was formerly the family home he grew up in).
+Besides his work with the Alcor Website Working Group, he is webmaster for the Natural Arch and Bridge Society, for Compassion & Choices Arizona (which is trying to establish legislation in Arizona for the right to assistance in dying such as currently exists in Oregon, Washington, and Vermont), and for the Elverhøj Museum in Solvang, California (which was formerly the family home he grew up in).
 In addition, he has almost single-handedly created the world's largest internet source of information about space settlement and space solar power for the website of the National Space Society.
 David is also an avid hiker and has been a volunteer guide for numerous trips into the canyon country of southern Utah.